nonfx/terrarium/src/pkg/metadata/platform/readme.md

       requirements: []
 ```

-In this example, the metadata defines a "postgres" component with its taxonomy, title, description, inputs, and outputs.
+In this example, the metadata defines a "postgres" component with its title, description, inputs, and outputs.
 Additionally, the graph section establishes the relationships between different terraform blocks using their IDs and their corresponding requirements.

 By using the Terrarium Platform Metadata YAML format, DevOps professionals can create well-structured and organized Terrarium platforms with clear component definitions and their dependencies, facilitating better collaboration and understanding among team members.